You are currently viewing What is the Role of Life Insurance in Financial Planning?

 Simply put, a life insurance policy is like an agreement between you and an insurance company.
 As the policyholder, you make regular payments to your insurance company, which are called premiums.
 In return, the company promises that if something happens to you and you pass away, they’ll give a lump sum of money to the people you nominate, known as your beneficiaries.
 This lump sum is called the death benefit.

-This simple fact on its own highlights the importance of life insurance planning in your overall financial plan, but there are other ways it can benefit you as well – especially in terms of your investment planning, as in the case of Unit Linked Insurance Plans.
+This simple fact its highlights the importance of life insurance planning in your overall financial plan, but there are other ways it can benefit you as well – especially in terms of your investment planning, as in the case of Unit Linked Insurance Plans.

 Importance of Life Insurance in Financial Planning